Garlic Scape Butter (Garlic Scape Compound Butter Recipe)

 • Add the scapes, butter, and lemon zest to the bowl of your stand mixer or a bowl.
 Using a paddle attachment, run the mixer on low to fully integrate the ingredients.

-• If you're using unsalted butter, add a sprinkle of salt while the butter is mixing.
+• If you're using unsalted butter, add 1/2 tsp sea salt while the butter is mixing.
 If you're using salted butter, skip this step.

 • Once the butter is fully mixed, portion out half of the mixture onto a piece of wax paper or parchment.
 Carefully tuck the edge closest to you over the log.
 Roll the log of butter up until you've used the whole sheet of parchment paper.
 Twist the ends of the roll of butter like candy.
 Follow this step again with the remaining butter.